-A&A personnel will be responsible for the air monitoring and sampling plan, air sample collection, analysis and summary of laboratory data, and preparation and submittal of reports to EMSI.
+A&A personnel will be responsible for the air monitoring and sampling plan, air sample collection using A&A air sampling procedure 3.9, analysis and summary of laboratory data, and preparation and submittal of reports to EMSI.
 Michael Bollenbacher will function as the A&A Project Manager and the Certified Health Physicist for this project.
 Cecilia Greene and Lyn Brill will perform data validation.
 Environmental monitoring stations will be maintained by a qualified technician during the baseline monitoring phase and by the on-site radiological protection group (health physics personnel) during the construction phase.
 Subcontractors such as the laboratories listed below and EMSI and Bridgeton Landfill LLC personnel will assist A&A in the analysis of samples and the operation of the monitoring stations.